NautilusTrader

 // Average fill price for a given quantity

-// Average price and quantity for a target exposure (notional)
+// Average price, filled quantity, and worst price for a target exposure

 book.get_avg_px_qty_for_exposure(target_exposure, OrderSide::Buy);